$SU(\infty)$ Quantum Gravity and Cosmology: Emergence of Structures and Subsystems

-It is easy to verify that $\hm_G$ and $\hm_\infty$ fulfill the requirements for subsystems as defined in~\cite{sysdiv}.
-In a given basis for $\hm_U$ they are by construction orthogonal to each other.
-Considering (\ref{gsuinfcong}), endomorphism condition $\hm_U \cong \hm_G \times \hm_\infty$ is fulfilled.
-In absence of a background spacetime the locality condition in the usual sense is irrelevant.
-Nonetheless, due to the contractivity of distance functions~\cite{qminfobook}, the distance between states belonging $\hm_G$ is always smaller than their distance from similar states with non-zero projection in the complementary subspace $\hm_\infty $, and vis-versa.
-Hence, the decomposition (\ref{gudensity}) induces a {\it locality} concept and structure in the Hilbert space $\hm_U$.
-This is in addition to the geometrical locality, which can be defined for any Hilbert space by associating a Fubini-Study metric and distance to its states.
+It is easy to verify that ${\mathcal H}_G$ and ${\mathcal H}_\infty$ fulfill the requirements for subsystems defined in~\cite{sysdiv}.
+In a given basis for ${\mathcal H}_U$, they are, by construction, orthogonal to each other.
+Considering (\ref{gsuinfcong}), endomorphism condition ${\mathcal H}_U \cong {\mathcal H}_G \times {\mathcal H}_\infty$ is fulfilled.
+In the absence of a background spacetime, the locality condition in the usual sense is irrelevant.
+Nonetheless, due to the contractivity of distance functions~\cite{qminfobook}, the distance between states belonging to ${\mathcal H}_G$ is always smaller than their distance from similar states with non-zero projection in the complementary subspace ${\mathcal H}_\infty $, and vice versa.
+Hence, the decomposition in (\ref{gudensity}) induces a ``locality'' concept and structure in the Hilbert space ${\mathcal H}_U$.
+This is in addition to the geometrical locality, which can be defined for any Hilbert space by associating a Fubini--Study metric and distance to its states.

+It is important to notice that the concept of subsystem is more general than elementary particles or fields, which can be defined as a subsystem that cannot be decomposed to smaller parts.
+By contrast, a general subsystem can include many or even an infinite number of elementary subsystems.
+Similar to classical gravity, the \sqgr~formulation is independent of internal symmetries and the properties of subsystems.
+Therefore, it fully respects the equivalence principle.